mvonballmo/CSharpHandbook/practices/cleanCode.md

 <a name="footnote_2">[2]</a> The spec# project at Microsoft Research provides an integration of Design-By-Contract mechanisms into the C# language; at some point in the future, this may be worthwhile to include.

-## Namespaces

-* Nesting depth is inversely related to abstraction.
-Declare high-level abstractions in the outer layers (e.g. `Encodo.Quino.Data`) and concrete types in inner layers (e.g. `Encodo.Quino.Data.Ado`).
-* The namespace hierarchy should only be deep enough to reflect the actual complexity.
-Deep hierarchies are more  difficult to browse and understand.
-* Avoid making too many namespaces; instead, use catch-all namespace suffixes, like “Utilities”, “Core” or “General” until it is clearer whether a class or group of classes warrant their own namespace.
-Refactoring is your friend here.

 ## Assemblies

 * Use a separate assembly to improve decoupling and reduce dependencies.